kwonus/Quelle-Obsolete/Quelle.md

 **TABLE 5-1** -- **Primary** and **Secondary** Directives

-When hash-tags (#) prefixes on CONTROL segments are coupled with SEARCH, downgrading to session scope occurs on the CONTROL settings.
+CONTROL segments are coupled with SEARCH, CONTROL settings are not saved and only effect the current statement.

-Similarly, when multiple CONTROL directives compose a single statement, then the lowest scope of any segment ALWAYS applies to all segments of the statement.

-Example:

-#span = 8 // exact = 0

-is synonymous after downgrading with:

-span = 8 // exact = 0

 ### VI.
 Quelle SEARCH Segments